 But while it is a welcome distraction, fantasy football can be too much of a good thing at times.
 It can also be stressful, especially if you worry too much about winning or not losing.

 “The intent of activities like fantasy football is to provide a shared, interactive friendly competition,” says Jerry Gold, PhD, administrative director of behavioral health at Scripps.
 “It can become a problem when it becomes seriously competitive and competes with work and other day-to-day activities and begins to affect relationships with your spouse and others.”

-Many leagues have money tied into them too, and that financial component can create additional stress, especially with the unpredictability of the NFL season and fantasy football players, who are real players and very human.
+Many leagues have money tied into them too.
+The financial component can create additional stress, especially with the unpredictability of the NFL season and fantasy football players, who are real players and very human.
 Some perform well.
 Others under perform or may even get hurt during the long season.

 Dr. Gold says you can look for similar signs and symptoms to other addictive behaviors, such as an internet addiction or addiction to your mobile device.
 These symptoms include: